wistia/wistia-open-docs/progress_diary.md

 ## july 5 ##

 * Installed Foreman to handle Jekyll server and Compass updates.
 Still need to add HAML updates.
 Foreman is SICK (adding 'foreman start' to rake task 'jekyll preview').
-* TODO: get a permalink icon for the left of the H2 (perhaps using a :before CSS3) emulating Campaign Monitor ( http://www.campaignmonitor.com/api/account/ )
+* (-) TODO: get a permalink icon for the left of the H2 (perhaps using a :before CSS3) emulating Campaign Monitor ( http://www.campaignmonitor.com/api/account/ )
-* TODO: get Joe to look at it and start thinking about design / platform for this / resource center
+* (X) TODO: get Joe to look at it and start thinking about design / platform for this / resource center

 ## july 7 ##